 The science of how whales hear is still hotly debated by scientists.
-Baleen whales have a wax plug which builds up over time that transmits sounds heard underwater to the inner ear.
+Baleen whales have a wax plug that builds over time that transmits sounds heard underwater to the inner ear.
 The impedance of the waxy build-up matches seawater.
 This leads scientists to believe that although they can hear underwater, they are deaf when their ears are above water in the air.

 Taste And Smell

 Whales can smell underwater and in the air but are not particularly efficient.
-Whales have their nostrils (blowholes) on top of their head and it is thought that through evolution there must have been many changes to how their noses work.
+Whales have their nostrils (blowholes) on top of their head, and it is thought that through evolution, there must have been many changes to how their noses work.

 The blowholes are closed underwater and only open when they breathe in air.
 Baleen whales use their limited smell to find water with plenty of plankton.

-It is believed that the range of a cetaceans taste and smell is much more limited than that of a shark.
+It is believed that the range of a cetacean’s taste and smell is much more limited than that of a shark.

 Dolphins and toothed whales did not adapt in the same ways.
 To survive against their natural predators, toothed whales had to develop another sense to stop being preyed upon by sharks.